korchasa/tldr/llm/tokens-size/results/token_results.md

 # GOAL

 Your goal is to write a report about tokenization test results.
-You need to analyze the results and create two graphs, selecting the most and least efficient languages and models, along with all other useful information about the results.
-Do not include any other information(about tests itself, or any other information) in your response.
+You need to analyze the results and create a report with the following parts:
+  - chart: model+language on the horizontal axis, number of tokens in text on the vertical axis, group bars by models, bar colors by language
+  - chart: model+language on the horizontal axis, number of characters in a token on the vertical axis, group bars by models, bar colors by language
+  - table: model/language/text tokens/token characters
+  - unexpected insights
+  - hidden patterns
+  - summary: average number of tokens in text, average number of characters in a token
+  - summary: most and least efficient languages and models

+Charts should not be separate files.

 ## Tokenization Testing Results

-**Total tests:** 55 | **Successful:** 55 | **Failed:** 0

-## Results by Model and Language

 | Model | Language | Tokens |
 |-------|----------|--------|